mpotter/slate/source/index.html.md

 We believe a product release should organize around a clear understanding of what problems it's trying to address.
-Write down what problems you're solving and, if helpful, which ones you're acknowleding but choosing not to solve.
-This will make future debate and discussion of scope and functionality much more efficient because criticism can occur on the merit of features on their ability to solve a particular problem, not their general merit (which is much harder and much more subject to opinion).
+Write down what problems you're solving and, if helpful, which ones you're acknowledging but choosing _not_ to solve.
+This will make future debate and discussion of scope and functionality much more efficient because criticism can occur on the merit of a feature's ability to solve a particular problem, not their general merit (which is much harder and subjective).

-You should work hard to ensure the problem statements are phrased in as clear and useful way as possible.
-Remember, these problems should be easily understood not just by the Planning team, but every contributor to the product, including potential future contributors.
-It's usually easier to understand problems that are organized _discreetly_ and without too much overlap.
+Problem statements should be easily understood not just by the Planning team, but every contributor to the product, including potential future contributors.
+It's usually easier to understand problems that are organized _discreetly_ and without too much dependency knowledge or overlap.
 Now is also a good time to define any domain-specific language that you're running into since it'll be fresh in your mind.

-Recall that the primary purpose of your problem statements is for them to be useful in prioritizing functionality so, if you have important functionality in mind, work back to understand why you think it's important and problem its solving.
+Recall that the primary purpose of your problem statements is for them to be useful in prioritizing and iterating on functionality so, if you have important functionality in mind, work back to understand why you think it's important and what problem it's solving.

 Lastly, it's not always true that you will _only_ be solving problems that the end-user of the product has.
 In some cases, the needs of a Partner, a sales